 The men in the fictitious world of tomorrow that I created for my science fiction time travel adventures are far more violent and preoccupied with sex compared to what we know to be true today of gay men.

-The time travel agents I created find gay sex pleasurable, yes, but they sexually manipulate men as part of their secret mission to change the past.
-Sometimes they behave as bullies.
+The time travel agents I created find man-on-man sex pleasurable, yes, but they sexually manipulate men and specifically put men in peril as an integral part of their secret mission to change the past.
+Sometimes they behave like they are bullies.
 Sometimes they force themselves sexually upon unwilling men.
 There is sexualized violence in this fictitious world of tomorrow that I have created.
 Are you ready for any of this?

 Gene Roddenberry Wisdom